trek-view/basecamp/_posts/2020-11-27-my-favourite-geo-for-good-summit-talks-2020.md

 You can view all of the videos from the Geo for Good Summit on the [Google Earth YouTube channel here](https://www.youtube.com/playlist?list=PLLW-qoCMKQsze8jjRsfbXurFm3wUyOerb).

-Here are my picks from the lightning talks.
+Here are my personal favourites from the lightning talks.

 ## Seascape mapping in the cloud (WWF)